 The best sights in Copenhagen when you travel with kids can be found all over the city.
 It seems everyone smiles at children, tries to entertain the crying baby, or shrugs their shoulders when your child inadvertently steps into the path of their bike.
 (Sorry to all of you cyclists, as our children were guilty of multiple offenses).
 The city is extremely pedestrian friendly, the transportation system is easy to navigate, and your children will not seem out of place in any restaurant.
 We found Copenhagen to be clean, charming, and one of the most bicycle friendly cities we have ever seen.
 We spent three nights in the city, but barely uncovered all the jewels this capital city of Denmark has to offer.

-Here are our favorite sights to visit with kids in Copenhagen:
+Best sights to visit with kids in Copenhagen

 Grand Tour of Copenhagen Canal Cruise

 If it fits your schedule, we would highly recommend making a tour of the city by boat to get the lay of the land.
 A canal tour is included with your Copenhagen Card.
 There are different types of boats, some are closed roof, others are completely open to the elements, so if rain is in the area, be prepared.

 The tour guide on the boat will point out important buildings and attractions along the way, including the Opera House, the Little Mermaid Statue (not impressed), Amalienborg Palace, and other significant landmarks.
 There is the option of listening to an audio tour in English, Danish, and possibly another language, but you must bring your own headphones.
 The tour lasts approximately one hour, and you can pick up a canal boat at Nyhavn or Gammel Strand.
 This was such a fun introduction to the city.
 We were able to immediately create a list of our sight-seeing priorities and make a game plan for our visit.

 Stroll the Strøget and sample the street food